openmm/openmm/docs-source/developerguide/07_cuda_platform.rst

 Accumulating Forces
 *******************

-The OpenCL platform, as described in Section :ref:`computing-forces`\ , uses two types of buffers for accumulating forces: a set of floating point buffers, and a single fixed point buffer.
+The OpenCL platform, as described in Section :numref:`computing-forces`\ , uses two types of buffers for accumulating forces: a set of floating point buffers, and a single fixed point buffer.
 In contrast, the CUDA platform uses *only* the fixed point buffer (represented by the CUDA type :code:`long` :code:`long`\ ).
 This means